 Today, I want to take a closer look at radio and, in particular, the power of digital radio.
 Spotify and Pandora are the two largest digital music streaming and internet radio services available.
 Let’s take a deep dive into the two platforms.

-Spotify currently has 159 million global monthly users, 71 million of which are paying customers.
+Spotify has over 180 million global monthly users, 83 million of which are paying customers.
 Over forty percent of Spotify’s monthly active users are on the platform daily.
 Seventy-two percent of users are under the age of 34.
-Spotify users are also extremely engaged, listening to an average of more than two hours per day.
+Spotify users are also extremely engaged, listening to an average of more than three hours per day.

 So what are the advertising opportunities and why are they effective for EDU advertisers?
 Audio or video ads on Spotify can be 15 or 30 seconds long, with an optional accompanying display ad.
 Every single ad gets 100% share of voice.
 Just like other digital platforms, you can target your audience using Spotify’s first-party demographic and behavioral segments.
 You can also re-engage your target audience through retargeting.
 According to Adweek and especially important for Higher Education, 72% of weekly streams in the US are by millennials.
 Another really nice feature on Spotify is the ability to self-serve your advertisements.

 According to TechCrunch, Pandora has a slightly smaller audience with 66 million US listeners.
 Pandora gives advertisers access to over 1,400 audience segments to craft messages specific to your target audience.
 Pandora’s case to marketers is that, by using their proprietary Music Genome Project technology, you’re able to target specific audiences with much greater accuracy.
 You can target audiences by music taste, age, demographic or physical location.